sorry510/go_binance_futures/README.md

 hold_max_time = 1800

 [trade]
-# whether or not feature trade
+# whether or not futures trade
 future_enable = 1
-# whether or not new feature rush
+# whether or not new futures rush
 new_enable = 0
 # Profit taking percentage (if the current currency is set to 0, use this global profit taking setting)
 profit = 10